- Large median keel with 2 smaller keels on either side of caudal peduncle

 Up to 102 cm TL and up to at least 10.7 kg in weight.1

 Inshore pelagic.
 Found within a temperature range of 13.5–23°C and found at depths from the surface to 30 m.

 Feeds on smaller fish, particularly clupeoids and also small crustaceans and squids.
 Schools with similarly sized tuna.
-Length at 50% maturity was estimated between at between 42 – 54 cm FL.2 Relative fecundity varies from 293,793 to 696,512 for fishes between 39 and 52 cm FL.
-Maximum age is at least 4 years.3
+Length at 50% maturity was estimated between at between 42–54 cm FL.2 Relative fecundity varies from 293,793 to 696,512 for fishes between 39 and 52 cm FL.
+Maximum age is to at least 4 years.3

 Caught mainly by pole-and-line, also by purse seines and drift nets.